mackuntu/mathtutor/README.md

 ### Product Requirements Document: MathTutor System

 #### Overview
-The MathTutor system automates the creation, rendering, distribution, and grading of personalized math worksheets for students, enabling teachers and parents to customize learning experiences effectively.
-The system includes features for worksheet generation, answer key creation, grading automation, and data storage for tracking performance.
+The MathTutor system simplifies the creation and distribution of personalized math worksheets for families, enabling parents to provide consistent, quality math practice for their children.
+The system focuses on paper-based learning with efficient parent-guided feedback mechanisms.

 ---